-Community science is a way for everyday people to get involved in science and help nationwide research efforts through data gathering.
+Community science is a way for everyday people to get involved in science and help local and nationwide research efforts through data gathering.